alphons/ZedGraph/README.md

-# ZedGraph6
+# ZedGraph

-*The charting library for .NET*
+*The charting library for .NET Core*

-created by John Champion, modified by Ingineer to include DynFilteredPointList and target .Net 6.
+created by John Champion, modified by Ingineer to include DynFilteredPointList and target .Net 8.

 forked from https://sourceforge.net/projects/zedgraph/